Ragura/dinkcreference/docs/functions/get-version.md

 <Prototype>int get_version(void)</Prototype>

-`get_version()` returns the current version number times 100.
+`get_version()` returns the current DinkC version number times 100.
 This is very useful if you use functions or features that aren't supported in earlier versions of Dink.

 ```c
 //start.c example